LeanerCloud/AutoSpotting/CONTRIBUTING.md

 [checklist](.github/PULL_REQUEST_TEMPLATE.md), but they may also suggest other changes deemed appropriate.

+Anyone is more than welcome to review the content of any issues labelled as 'review wanted', but only project maintainers can approve reviews for being merged.

-Be prepared to iterate your pull request until it is ready to be approved.
-This may take a while for bigger contributions, don't be discouraged if this may take longer than you initially expected.
+You can usually make the process faster by submitting smaller changes, larger reviews can also be sped up by asking for review on Gitter, we try to be as responsive as possible, but be prepared to iterate your pull request a number of times until it is ready to be approved.
+This may take a while for big contributions, so don't be discouraged if this may take longer than you initially expected.

-You can submit iterations as additional commits to make the review process easier, but the reviewer may be squash them into a single big commit at merge time, in order to clean up the mainline commit history.
+You can submit iterations as additional commits to make the review process easier, but the reviewer may squash them into a single big commit at merge time, in order to clean up the mainline commit history.